Skip to main content Skip to footer site map

 Oregon

 The OregonSaves program has made great strides in helping private-sector workers who don’t have access to workplace retirement plans.
 Employers are currently required to automatically enroll employees in the IRA savings program if they do not offer their employees a retirement savings plan.
-Businesses with 3-4 employees are expected to register for the program by March 1, 2023 while businesses with 1-2 employees have a July 31, 2023 deadline to register.
 The employer penalty for non-compliance is $100 an employee, up to $5,000 a year.

 Vermont